laur89/docker-borg-mysql-backup/README.md

 - sending mail via SMTP
 - sending [pushover](https://pushover.net/) notifications
+- posting to [healthchecks.io](https://healthchecks.io/) `/fail` endpoint (see note on healtchchecks in following paragraphs)

 If you wish to provide your own msmtprc config file instead of defining `SMTP_*` env vars, create it at the `/config` mount, named `msmtprc`.

+Dead man's switch support is provided via healthchecks; healthcheck provider will always bi pinged when backup job runs - regardless of the outcome.
+For error notifications you still need to configure notifications (see `ERR_NOTIF`) Note if you've configured healthchecks.io as your healthcheck provider, then you may also use it for error notifications (see above).

 Additionally, following bindings are _strongly_ recommended:
 `-v /host/borg-conf/.borg/cache:/root/.cache/borg`